castorini/pyserini/docs/experiments-ltr-msmarco-document-reranking.md

 wget https://git.uwaterloo.ca/jimmylin/doc2query-data/raw/master/T5-doc/msmarco_doc_passage_ids.txt -P collections/msmarco-doc
 ```

-We will need to generate collection of passage segments.
-Here, we use segment size 3 and stride is 1 and then append fields for ltr pipeline.
+We will need to generate the collection of passage segments.
+Here, we use segment size 3 and stride 1, and then append fields for LTR pipeline.

 ```bash
 python scripts/ltr_msmarco/convert_msmarco_passage_doc_to_anserini.py \